eficode-academy/oidc-oauth2-katas/using-tokens.md

 In exercise [Authorization Code Flow - Part 1](authorization-code-flow.md) for simplicity we displayed the 'logged in as' username using the ID-token claim `preferred_username`.
-However, as noted above, ideally we should fetch this information from the userinfo endpoint.
+However, as noted above, we should be prepared to fetch this information from the userinfo endpoint if it is not part of the ID token.

 ### Introspecting Tokens